Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 where $f(s^s_{agent})$ is the agent-specific state in the source domain, and $g(s^t_{agent})$ is for the target domain.

-\cite{ammar2012reinforcement} applied the \textit{Unsupervised Manifold Alignment (UMA)} approach~\cite{wang2009manifold} to automatically learn the {state mapping} between tasks.
-In their approach, trajectories are collected from both the source and the target domain to learn a mapping between states.
-While applying policy gradient learning, trajectories from $\cM_t$ are first mapped back to the source: $\xi_t \to \xi_s$, then an expert policy in the source domain is applied to each initial state of those trajectories to generate near-optimal trajectories $\overset{\sim}{\xi_s}$, which are further mapped to the target domain: $\overset{\sim}{\xi_s} \to \overset{\sim}{\xi_t}$.
-The deviation between $\overset{\sim}{\xi_t}$ and $\xi_t$ are used as a loss to be minimized in order to improve the target policy.
-Similar ideas of using \textit{UMA} to assist transfer by inter-task mapping can also be found in~\cite{bocsi2013alignment} and~\cite{ammar2015unsupervised}.
+Another work is \cite{ammar2012reinforcement} which applied the \textit{Unsupervised Manifold Alignment (UMA)} method~\cite{wang2009manifold} to automatically learn the {state mapping}.
+Their approach requires collecting trajectories from both the source and the target domain to learn such a mapping.
+While applying policy gradient learning, trajectories from the target domain $\cM_t$ are first mapped back to the source: $\tau_t \to \tau_s$, then an expert policy in the source domain is applied to each initial state of those trajectories to generate near-optimal trajectories $\overset{\sim}{\tau_s}$, which are further mapped to the target domain: $\overset{\sim}{\tau_s} \to \overset{\sim}{\tau_t}$.
+The deviation between $\overset{\sim}{\tau_t}$ and $\tau_t$ are used as a loss to be minimized in order to improve the target policy.
+Similar ideas of using \textit{UMA} for inter-task mapping can also be found in~\cite{bocsi2013alignment} and~\cite{ammar2015unsupervised}.